Philips DVP5990 Region Free DVD Player

 Key Features

-- Region Free DVD Player with integral PAL to NTSC
+- Region Free DVD Player with integral PAL to NTSC Converter

 - Plays both PAL and NTSC format discs on standard US and Canadian NTSC TV's